 And with that came messes.
 Makeup.
 Noise.
 Movement.
 A level of chaos that seems to arrive fully formed before anyone's had a chance to open their eyes.

 At some point, the makeup drawer became fair game.
-The two youngest experimented creatively—mostly on themselves—and on the oldest girl's leg while she was still asleep.
+A couple of the kids experimented creatively, mostly on themselves, and one child woke up unhappy about being pulled into it while she was asleep.
 When she finally woke up and realized what had happened, things escalated quickly.
 Words turned into fists, and suddenly the morning required much more energy than anyone had planned for.

 Eventually, things settled.